 How much?
-The cost of the course will be $265.00 which is non-refundable (see below for an exception if the course does not ‘make’).
-The cost of the course includes a $10 credit at the Amazon Kindle store for you to purchase my Crash Course AP Chemistry book that we will reference during the workshop.
+The cost of the course will be $275.00 which is non-refundable (see below for an exception if the course does not ‘make’).
+The cost of the course includes a $10 Amazon credit for you to purchase my Crash Course AP Chemistry book that we will reference during the workshop.

 How do I sign up?
-Three ways to sign up;
+Four ways to sign up;